Netherlands - Generic Functions for data exchange Implementation Guide

 • Lifecycle of the claim (expiration, revocation, renewal)

-In order for use-case writers to define which claims are required, a repository is needed that keeps track of the claims and its properties.
+In order for use-case writers to define which claims are required, a repository is needed that keeps track of the claims and their properties.

 Mechanics